jfjlaros/simpleRPC/docs/introduction.rst

 SimpleRPC
 ---------

-SimpleRPC makes it easy for a programmer to export Arduino methods as remote procedure calls.
+SimpleRPC makes it easy for a programmer to export Arduino functions as remote procedure calls.
 The exported method definitions are communicated to the host, which is then able to generate an API interface.